FurtherSecrets24680/GroQT/README.md

 # GroQT

 A standalone Python Qt6 application to chat with Groq AI by using various open-source models.
-An API key is required to chat.
+An API key is required to chat, which is free.
 ![image](https://github.com/user-attachments/assets/77db8184-7d42-405e-b1da-659b7d384823)

 - Dark Mode